 In the early text-based, green-screen days of computers we talked about building a “GUI” – a Graphical User Interface.
 Nowadays we need to increasingly consider the “VUI” or Voice User Interface.

-Voice can be paired with a visual interface in products like the Amazon Echo show which has its own design nuances.
+Voice can be paired with a visual interface in products like the Amazon Echo Show which has its own design requirements.

-In this session we will explore the implications of building voice capabilities whether that is for conversational commerce, voice-based search or chat/voice hybrid interfaces.
+In this session we will explore the implications of building voice capabilities whether for conversational commerce, voice-based search or chat/voice hybrid interfaces.